GreenGraf/killarney-national-park/README.md

 There is a link to the live site at the begining of this README.md but for convienience I'll paste the full link here: https://greengraf.github.io/killarney-national-park/

+## Clone and Fork

+### Clone

+* In Github, click on the project that you wish to clone.
+* Click the clipboard icon to copy the URL.
+* The fork will now be in your repository.
+* Open a new terminal.
+* Change the current working directory to the location that you want the cloned directory.
+* Type 'git clone' and paste the URL copied in step 3.
+* Press 'Enter' to clone the project.

 ## Credits

 I like to say a massive "Thank You" to my mentor, Ben Kavanagh.
 He's a fantastic motivator and extremely helpful.
 Also a big thanks to all the helpful people in the Slack community!

+### Code

+* HTML and CSS tips from [Mozilla](https://developer.mozilla.org) developer documentation.
+* HTML and CSS tips from [CSS Tricks](https://css-tricks.com/).
+* HTML and CSS tips from [Stack Overflow](https://stackoverflow.com/).
+* HTML and CSS tips from [W3Schools](https://www.w3schools.com/).

 ### Content